Amrut735/SCT__ML_01/README_WEB_APP.md

 ## 🌟 Ready for Production

-The SmartPrice web application is production-ready with:
+The HOUSELYTICS web application is production-ready with:
 - ✅ Modern, responsive UI
 - ✅ Real-time predictions
 - ✅ Professional design